machin2e/cli/README.md

+*Warning: Everything in this repository is under active development, so it is all subject to change.*

 ```
 ▒█▀▀█ ▒█░▒█ ▀█▀ ▒█░░░ ▒█▀▀▄ ▒█▀▀▀ ▒█▀▀█
 ▒█▀▀▄ ▒█░▒█ ▒█░ ▒█░░░ ▒█░▒█ ▒█▀▀▀ ▒█▄▄▀
 ▒█▄▄█ ░▀▄▄▀ ▄█▄ ▒█▄▄█ ▒█▄▄▀ ▒█▄▄▄ ▒█░▒█
 ```

-Version 0.0.1

-*Warning: Everything in this repository is under active development, so it is all subject to change.*

 ## Description